 Experience

-The EWB Cambodian Humanitarian Design Summit is designed to broaden participants' perspectives of design and engineering in a complex environment while building future-fit professional skills.
+The Humanitarian Design Summit is an immersive study tour designed to broaden perspectives of design and engineering in a complex environment while building professional skills.
+The program teaches hands-on skills drawn from EWB’s community engagement principles

-- Creative problem-solving, including working with community and clients on problem definition and rapid prototyping
+• Working with community and clients on needs analysis and problem definition

 Located in Siem Reap, Cambodia the program is targetted to Engineering students but also welcomes students from other fields: